 CCWA is currently working in the all sewer basins, however the majority of work completed to date is in the largest basin, where flows are treated at the W.B.
 Casey WRRF.
-In this basin, SSES activities have been completed in all of the 52 basins that were identified as a priority based on I/I and an additional 9 basins where staff determined the basin to be a priority.
-To date, \$7,0 million has been spent on Flow Monitoring and SSES activities..
+In this basin, SSES activities have been completed in all of the 55 basins that were identified as a prioirty based on I/I and an additional 17 basins where staff determined the basin to be a priority.
+To date, \$5.6 million has been spent on Flow Monitoring and SSES activities in the W.B.
+Casey basin. on renewal and rehabilitation (R&R) activities have been completed with a total spending of roughly \$6.0 million, bringing the total spent on activites in the basin to \$10.6 million.
 CCWA has incorporated data from the capacity models into the process for determining where this work is to be completed.
-Flow monitoring, SSES, and repair activities have been initated in the Northeast, Shoal, and Dekalb basins which in compbinatio with other inspection activities, feeds many of the renewal/rehabiliation projects descripbed below.
-Sewer models are fully developed for the county and future SSES and reapir work will continue and will be based on the flow monitoriong results, capacity models, overflows, risk, etc.
+Flow monitoring, SSES, and repair activities have been initated in the Northeast, Shoal, and Dekalb basins.
+Roughly \$2.8 million has been spent on these activities.
+Sewer models are currently in development for these basins and once complete, all sewered areas within the county will be modeled.
+Future SSES and repair work will continue and will be based on the flow monitoriong results, capacity models, , overflows, risk, etc.